Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 ### Layer 3: The Network Layer

 - The data unit is **packets** - frames containing extra information that is required for routing.
-- Creates logicals paths and determines how pockets are routed end-to-end
+- Creates logicals paths and determines how packets are routed end-to-end
 - Higher layers are shielded from medium-specific complexities through the network layer
 - Provides a hierarchical, logical address space (e.g. IPv4 or IPv6 addresses)